MaheshKhatri1960/HackSingapore_Foodbank_VTMS/README.md

 ![Hack Singapore 2022 Food Bank Challenge - VTMS Project as per four judging criteria ](http://www.kaytek.co.in/images/fbsgvtms/vtms_judging_criteria_points_1280_720.png)

+A few points as regards the above are further articulated below :

+2.1 - <b>Design</b>

+2.1.1 - <b>User Interface</b> - Needs to be consistent both between modules and also within individual screens.
+It is important to be functionally correct so that the system look and feel and behaviour appears uniform.
+We have strive this across the system.

+2.1.2 - <b>Software Module Reusability</b> - In addition to a consistent user interface, it is also important to have consistent design patterns in both the backend database design as well as the logic flows in the software.
+This will help ensure reusability leading to better long term performance and lower costs.

 <p align="center"> <b>Screen 4 - VTMS - Salient features as regards the four judging criteria </b></p> <br>

 3.0 - <b>Usage Instructions for checking out the system </b> :